Jules Loveland, Communications Officer

 What do you do for Dementia Adventure?

-I work in the Communications team helping to raise the profile of Dementia Adventure and encourage people to engage with our work, by communicating with our audiences and stakeholders.
+Since July 2015, I have worked in the Communications team helping to raise the profile of Dementia Adventure and encourage people to engage with our work, by communicating with our audiences and stakeholders.
 Specifically, I manage our website, keeping it up to date and overseeing the SEO, plus I am responsible for creating content such as blogs, news stories and case studies.
 I also manage our Instagram account and support the team with other marketing and PR activities.

 What’s the best thing about your job?